Child-Friendly Churches

 The Long-term Impact of Being Child-Friendly

-One pastor noted, “I truly appreciated CRANE’s training on child protection and positive parenting.
+One pastor who has been part of the Child-Friendly Church programme noted, “I truly appreciated CRANE’s training on child protection and positive parenting.
 I had lost the bond with my children so much that one of them was so afraid of me.
 Through the training, I was able to reflect on my own life and my children’s.
 I used the knowledge to become a better, more loving father.
 Now, my children can talk to me freely, without fear."
+As more leaders are equipped and encouraged to make churches more welcoming to children, the impact multiplies and more children are safe.

-While there are many positive developments, there are challenges in regular attendance, and emphasis will be put on cascading of training and resources in future so that even more churches and their leaders can implement child-friendly church activities.
-Pastor Patrick counts himself fortunate to have a role to play: “I like being part of the child-friendly church because through this programme we get to walk with and empower church leaders to impact changes in their churches and in their families that give children the opportunity to thrive in a safe and empowering environment.”
+Pastor Patrick counts himself fortunate to have a role to play in making churches places where children are listened to, given room to contribute, learn new skills and accepted as valued members of the congregation: “I like being part of the child-friendly church because through this programme we get to walk with and empower church leaders to impact changes in their churches and in their families that give children the opportunity to thrive in a safe and empowering environment.”

 Previous